hashicorp/waypoint/telemetry/README.md

 ### Docker-Compose
-In this directory is a docker compose file to bring up opencensus infrastructure for consuming and forwarding metrics (an agent anda collector), a jeager all-in-one container for viewing trace data, and a datadog agent for forwarding traced to datadog.
+In this directory is a docker compose file to bring up opencensus infrastructure for consuming and forwarding metrics (an agent and a collector), a Jeager all-in-one container for viewing trace data, and a datadog agent for forwarding traced to datadog.
 If you wish to use the datadog exporter, you'll need to supply a `DD_API_KEY` environment variable to the docker compose, like so: